★ 1st Place · Assistive Technology · 2026

 Every night at 2 AM, the system retrains from logged phrase history — rebuilding the bigram map and re-embedding phrases into ChromaDB.
 The model improves continuously without user intervention.

-• Automated nightly retraining at 2 AM
+• Automated retraining at 2 AM

-• Bigram map rebuilt from usage history
+• Bigram map rebuilt nightly

 Text-to-Speech